ItsAnunesS/CommunityGiver/README.md

 - **subgraph**: Contains the Subgraph implementation for The Graph Protocol.
 - **frontend**: Contains the frontend application built with Nuxt.js.
+- **.github**: Contains GitHub configuration files, including images for README and other language versions.

 ## Other Languages Readme